Updated September 2015

 1966 saw various personnel changes and by the end of the year, only Jim Simpson remained of the original line-up.
 Mike Kellie joined Pat Wayne's Beachcombers before hooking up with a band called 'Art' and later played drums in Spooky Tooth.
 Chris Wood who left at the end of the year joined up with Jim Capaldi, Steve Winwood and Dave Mason to form the internationally acclaimed Traffic.

 Having worked at a record shop in Smethwick (a part of Birmingham with a large West Indian population), Norman developed an interest for the Blue Beat and Ska music that was popular in that area.
-His songwriting talent and Hammond organ was soon put to good use when the band recorded their first single 'Broken Heart'.
+His songwriting talent and Hammond organ was soon put to good use when the band recorded their first single titled 'Broken Heart'.
 Although a brilliant composition coupled with Norman's soulful vocal and catchy horns, the record undeservedly didn't chart but the B-side 'A Message To You Rudy' later became a hit for the Coventry band The Specials in 1979.